MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessiontimelineproperties_minseektime.md

 The earliest timestamp at which the current media item can currently seek to.

 ## -property-value
-A value representing the min seek time of the current media item
+A value representing the min seek time of the current media item.

 ## -remarks